zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 // Use an Infura Ethereum node.
-Better yet, use your own localhost. const web3 = new Web3( new Web3.providers.HttpProvider('https://mainnet.infura.io/v3/<INFURA_API_KEY'), );
+Better yet, use your own localhost. const web3 = new Web3( new Web3.providers.HttpProvider('https://mainnet.infura.io/v3/<INFURA_API_KEY>'), );

 // Contract address
-const contract = new web3.eth.Contract(abi, '0xaddress1234');
+const contract = new web3.eth.Contract(abi, '0x8943c7bac1914c9a7aba750bf2b6b09fd21037e0');

-contract.methods
-  .tokenURI(101031)
+// Query the tokenURI method of the Contract contract.methods
+  .tokenURI(7182)
   .call()
   .then((res) => {
     console.log(res);
   });
 ```

-- Running Geth

-  - I choose to run it in docker like this

-- Getting ABI

-  - Why do we need this?
-    - Smart Contracts are compiled bytecode = hard (impossible) to know what they do without an ABI
-    - Authors might not want you to interact with their contract

-- Querying with Web3
-  - geth attach
+# Conclusion

+## NFT exchanges like OpenSea and Foundation present their NFTs like they are all the same -- And they are not.